 The history of the Me262 is well-documented but basically by the time it entered service much of the manufacturing was carried out at well-hidden locations the components being delivered and assembled at various airfields meaning that the finished aircraft were test flown well away from the manufacturing facilities.
 So it was that with its railway links and a somewhat remote location, Hessental became such a centre.
 Above the airfield hidden in the woods was the Hasenbuhl Assembly Plant now a shooting range.
 Here the aircraft were assembled and towed down to the airfield for test flying, painting and delivery to operational units.
 The location was well chosen.
 Of the four extremely heavy bombing raids carried out by the US Army Air Corps in 1944 and 1945, although the infrastructure of the airfield was badly damaged, the site of Me262 assembly plant went unscathed.
 It was natural then to start our tour by driving up the road and into the woods where the tarmac gave way to what were clearly old concrete roads and dispersal points.
 Unfortunately the ranges were closed but parts of it still stand today behind an imposing security fence!
 Clearly visible from the road is also the now disused spur line off the main railway line that served the base bringing in both parts and fuel.

 We drove back into the site of the old base and Hessental and it was soon became very evident how many barracks and houses of the period actually remain, all clearly identifiable by their Romano-concrete design with many still retaining their decorative doorways and now used as private houses or offices.
 A rather picturesque but grand villa, the Commandants old house, is now a nursery school.
 Of the old airfield the original control building is still pretty much as it was along with the impressive old central stores building.
-Beside one of the other administrative blocks, a vehicle compound under US hands, is rather scary concrete pillbox.
+Beside one of the other administrative blocks, a vehicle compound under US hands, is a rather scary concrete pillbox.
 Quite how effective it would have been is anyone’s guess.
 What is impressive is the remaining hangar.
 Most notable is the extent of glass allowing plenty of light in.
 This was where the finished Me262s were painted prior to delivery.
 It is a monster of a building.
 This along with the control building somehow escaped the heavy bombing and is just as it was apart from the loss of the original hangar doors.
 Across from this amongst trees and what were once terraced lawns is the Officers Mess.
 It is a warm friendly looking building, a sort of across between a Roman Villa and barn conversion with a magnificent window and heavily adorned entrance door.

 There are a few smaller blockhouses dotted about and a semblance of the original layout but when it became a US base after end of WW2 much of the site lay in ruins and had to be demolished.
 It is now being re-developed as an industrial area with new roads and modern hi-tech buildings.
 Looking back across from the new control tower the remaining hangar and original Control Building are still imposing and you can still make out the sweep of the original layout.
 The Control Building is now an office block and in immaculate condition fronted by trees and flower beds, a far cry from freshly painted Me262s taxiing out or the backdrop to parades.
 Like all abandoned airfields I’m sure if you poke about long enough you will find the remains of damaged aircraft or corroding parts but being Germany I expect most, if not all, has been cleared up.
 Are the VIPs that touch down in their Citations aware of the past history of this largely forgotten place?
 Probably not.
 Is it important that it is remembered?
 Probably.
 The medieval town of Schwaebisch Halle itself mainly escaped the bombings of the larger towns and cities but the airfield was heavily targeted once its importance was realised.
 It would be wrong as well not to mention the Concentration Camp set up near the station that provided labour to repair and maintain the base especially after bombing raids.
 It is also the base from which Hans Fay, Messerschmitt’s famous test pilot, flew the first Me262 to Rhein/Maine aerodrome and handed it over to the American Forces on 30 March 1945.
 This remarkable feat followed the abandonment of Hessental ahead of the approaching American Forces and the need to remove all airworthy aircraft to Neuberg.